How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 Baby, do you want to meet them?

-Girl: - Of course I do!
+Girl: - Of course I want to!

 And now we're leaving.